Stratification theorems for exponential sums in families: Introduction

 The exponential sums we will consider are special cases of the general form above.
 Precisely, they will be of the form

-where $V$ is an algebraic variety over a finite field~$k$ and the parameter~$h$ varies over~$\Ff_p^n$.
+where $V$ is an algebraic variety over a finite field~$k$ and the parameter~$h=(h_i)_{1\leq i\leq n}$ varies over~$\Ff_p^n$.
 For each value of~$h$, this expression is an exponential sums in the general sense above, and the principle described previously, that ``most'' exponential sums satisfy the square-root cancellation property~(\ref{eq-square-root}) will refer to these parameters~$h$: for ``most'' values of $h$, there is square-root cancellation.

-More precisely, the theory of Fouvry, Katz and Laumon proves that there is however \emph{always} a ``cascading'' sequence of bounds, which start from the ideal case of square-root cancellation which holds for ``generic'' choices of~$h$, and then become weaker and weaker, but only for fewer and fewer values of~$h$.
+More precisely, the theory of Katz and Laumon, and its refinement by Fouvry and Katz, shows that there is \emph{always} a ``cascading'' sequence of bounds, starting from the ideal case of square-root cancellation which holds for ``generic'' choices of~$h$, and then become weaker and weaker, but only for fewer and fewer values of~$h$.
 Crucially, these evolving bounds are controlled by the vanishing of auxiliary polynomials -- in the language of algebraic geometry, ``generic'' means for a Zariski-dense open set, and ``fewer and fewer'' is measured by parameters lying in subvarieties of higher and higher codimension.
 This fundamental structural property of the evolving bounds is essential in many applications.

+\begin{remark} In the remainder of this paper, we will use the language of algebraic geometry (using the book~\cite{g-w} of Görtz and Wedhorn as our primary reference).
+We just recall here some basic language which should help to at least understand some of the basic statements.
+The Appendix contains some more explanations on an intuitive level for trace functions and sheaf theory.

+For $n\geq 1$, a \emph{closed subscheme} $X$ of~$\Aa^n_{\Zz}$ is the data of the solution sets $X(A)$, for any commutative ring~$A$, of a finite system of polynomial equations in $n$ variables with integral coefficients.
+A \emph{locally closed subscheme} $X$ of~$\Aa^n_{\Zz}$ is defined similarly, except that in addition to equations $F(x)=0$, one allows (finitely many) inequalities $G(x)\not=0$, with $G$ again an integral polynomial in~$n$ variables.

+Looking at the reductions modulo a prime~$p$ of the defining equations and inequations, we obtain the corresponding subschemes over the finite field~$\Ff_p$, and in particular the sets $X(\Ff_p)$ of rational points.